giannan-mods/giannan-trek/README.md

 9. Skill adjustments: Allow for interesting combinations, such as a succubus Yterre that can still manage her maids.

 10. More max level skills: Some of the classes that come from being afflicted with a state now have a skill unlocked when the reach their maximum level.
+The skills are usualy passives.
 This is meant to encourage the player to not always cure any and all status effect straight away.

-11. Dronification: Drones in the player's party have a new ability that can turn your enemies into Drones, making them an ally.
+11. Dronification: Drones in the player's party have an ability that can turn enemies into Drones, making them allies.